 Some of the best cameras today are smartphones.
-These are our favorites.
+These are our favorites

-Best Camera Phone iMore 2020
+Best camera phone iMore 2022

 Unless you're a professional photographer, you probably don't need an overpriced digital camera in your bag of tricks.
 Smartphone photography has taken over.
 Whether you're snapping stills of sunsets, using Snapchat, or taking videos, you need the best camera phone to make it happen.
-Our pick for this honor is the shiny new iPhone 12 Pro.
-It has dual 12MP sensors, takes spectacular photos day or night, and it's overflowing in Apple sleekness.
-The iPhone 12 Pro isn't the only camera phone we favor this year.
+Our pick for this honor is the shiny new iPhone 13 Pro Max.
+It has 3x optical zoom and 15x digital zoom on the rear, plus a 12MP front camera.
+It takes spectacular photos day or night, and it's overflowing in Apple sleekness.
+The iPhone 13 Pro Max isn't the only camera phone we favor this year.
 These are the five that have risen to the top of the pack.

-- Best Overall: iPhone 12 Pro
+- Best overall: iPhone 13 Pro Max - Multiple colorways

-- Best Value: Google Pixel 4a
+- Best value: Google Pixel 5a - Multiple colorways

-- Best Zoom: Samsung Galaxy S20 Ultra 5G
+- Best zoom: Samsung Galaxy S22 Ultra Smartphone

-- Best Pocketability: iPhone 12 mini
+- Best pocketability: iPhone 13 mini - Multiple colorways

-Best Overall: iPhone 12 Pro
+Best overall: iPhone 13 Pro Max

-The iPhone 12 Pro is Apple's latest iteration, and we think it's incredible.
-While its bigger brother, the iPhone 12 Pro Max has the edge on sensor size.
-We also think it's an unwieldy tank that's difficult to shoot with and carry around daily.
-The iPhone 12 Pro hits the sweet spot in the size category, and it has impressive specs under the hood.
+The brand-spankin' new iPhone 13 Pro Max is Apple's latest iteration and we think it's incredible.
+While its smaller brother, the iPhone 13, is an outstanding device, we're fans of increased telephoto reach and faster shutter in the iPhone 13 Pro Max.

-The iPhone 12 Pro is packing a 12MP sensor on the back.
-There are three lenses in total: an ultra-wide, a telephoto, and a wide-angle.
-Theoretically, this means that no photo opportunity should be wasted.
-The newly included LiDAR scanner senses depth more accurately than earlier iPhones and gives you better low-light focus and improved night portraits.
-And of course, you can record HDR video or 4K.
+Packing a 12MP sensor on the back, the iPhone 13 Pro Max has three lenses: an ultra-wide, a telephoto, and a wide-angle.
+Theoretically, this means that no photo opportunity will be wasted.
+The included LiDAR scanner senses depth more accurately than earlier iPhones and gives you better low-light focus and improved night portraits.
+And, of course, you can record HDR video or 4K.
 For selfies, there's a 12MP front camera.

-In testing, we found exposure, dynamic range, autofocus, texture, and the lack of noise impressive.
-The tele-zoom photos struggle a little to bring out background details, but we think it still captures the best image quality of any camera phone today.
-Like all iPhones, saturation is turned up a notch.
-That's not much of an issue since you can play with your pics by making post-production adjustments in Apple's Photos app.
-Video is captured on a new version of Dolby Vision.
-HDR is on by default, and videos are bright, colorful, crisp in perfect lighting, and after the sun goes down.
+The iPhone 13 Pro Max rocks computational photography better than the competition, especially in low-light.
+And we love Photographic Styles, Apple's new live filters, and Cinematic mode.
+The latter dynamically shifts focus, so your video output is top-notch.

-If the camera is the most important part of your smartphone, we think the iPhone 12 Pro is the best choice for all photographers.
-Going with Apple also means you're buying into iOS, a mature operating system, and getting a sexy device that just feels good in your hand.
-Your pocketbook may or may not agree.
+The only downside is the size, weight, and price.
+It's bulky, but if you've picked up the iPhone 12 Pro Max before, you already knew that.
+For your money, the iPhone 13 Pro Max is the best iPhone on the market, though your pocketbook may not agree.

 Pros: